-5.0 AUTOMATED CART AN CABINET: THE REVOLUTIONARY AUTOMATED DISPENSING SYSTEM FOR THE WELL-BEING OF OPERATORS
+5.0 AUTOMATED CART AND CABINET: THE REVOLUTIONARY AUTOMATED DISPENSING SYSTEM FOR THE WELL-BEING OF OPERATORS

 The first automated dispensing system for administering medicines and managing medical devices supports the operator in patient care.